 Benefit payments are issued by direct deposit or debit card.

 After you have filed an initial application, the first week of the benefit year for which you are unemployed and eligible for benefits is called the "waiting week."
-However, the Waiting Week requirement is temporarily suspended for all UC claimants.
-Previously, eligible claimants would not receive compensation for the first week of unemployment.
-Eligible claimants may now receive benefits for the first week that they are unemployed.
+Benefits are not payable for the waiting week, but you must file a weekly certification for that week in order to be paid benefits for any claims weeks after your waiting week.

 The date of each Saturday is called the compensable week ending (CWE) date.
 Your earnings and eligibility during each week determine whether you are entitled to benefits for that week and any amount of benefits payable to you.